 You may find you are keen to talk about the person who has died but others avoid the subject for fear of upsetting you.
 So you may need to take the initiative in mentioning them.

 If you read this ahead of handling the death of someone, you will realise there are some tasks it can be helpful to do in advance:

 Check if there is a funeral plan already in place with a local funeral director or national firm

 Find out if the person has any wishes regarding the contents of the funeral/service of thanksgiving etc and who they would like to take part

 Check where the will is held and who the person’s solicitor is

 Check where any list of contacts and addresses is

 If possible obtain a list of assets: property, bank accounts, investments, jewellery etc.

 You may also want to consider preparing this information for yourself.

-You may also find this useful On Becoming A Humanist Celebrant For A Different Kind Of Funeral, Do A Bowie!
-Direct Cremation Instead Of A Funeral, “I Want Balloons” Planning Mom’s Funeral – With Mom, How To Avoid Funeral Disputes!, and Making A Will.
+You may also find this useful On Becoming A Humanist Celebrant For A Different Kind Of Funeral, “I Want Balloons” Planning Mom’s Funeral – With Mom, How To Avoid Funeral Disputes!, and Making A Will.
 Got One Yet?